Thursday, October 22, 2009

 6. April 2016 -- the JLA comic, No. 8, Superman is shown as dead in the book's last panel.
 In his battle with Rao, another Kryptonian who had extra power from many human life energies, Superman suffered a collapsed lung and liver damage, but he kept fighting.

 7. April 2016-May 2016: In Superman comic No. 51 (and other comics with Superman in this same time period), he is declared as dying as a result of the fire pits of Apokolips, kryptonite that powered him up temporarily when he was powerless; and also as a result of his battle with Rao.
-This "New 52: Superman from 4 1/2 years ago, will indeed die and be replaced by the "Lois and Clark" Superman, a Man of Steel from a now destroyed parallel Earth, who is older and who is married to Lois Lane, with a grade school age son.
+This "New 52" : Superman from 4 1/2 years ago, died in Superman issue No. 52 and is replaced by the "Lois and Clark" Superman, a Man of Steel who is actually the real deal -- the pre-Flashpoint Superman (and who is older and who is married to Lois Lane, with a grade school age son).
+This is actually a case when a "Superman" will NOT be coming back to life.

 Two significant times when Superman almost died: